Photo by Kuen Hoong/Shutterstock

 Article continues below advertisement

 San Diego’s climate is almost embarrassingly perfect year-round (the temperatures average between the 60s and 70s much of the year, with almost no humidity) but springtime—when the Los Angeles region farther north can get a bit gray and overcast—is especially alluring.
-It’s one giant outdoor playground for families, with the world-class San Diego Zoo, Balboa Park, umpteen miles of sandy beaches (you can’t go wrong with La Jolla with its beautiful bluffs), the calm waters of Mission Bay, and the compact oceanside Belmont Park amusement zone vying for attention.
-In late May, Legoland throws open the doors to its additional waterpark.
-My favorite memory, though, is marauding through a room lined with mattresses and soft tires with my three-year-old at the excellent Children’s Discovery Museum. —Tim Chester, senior digital editor
+It’s one giant outdoor playground for families, with the world-class San Diego Zoo, Balboa Park, umpteen miles of sandy beaches (you can’t go wrong with La Jolla with its beautiful bluffs), and the calm waters of Mission Bay.
+While the Legoland theme park in neighboring Carlsbad is currently closed, the bricks-and-minifig-themed Legoland Resort Hotel and the Legoland Castle Hotel are open and guests have access to the pool, outdoor play structures and to the Miniland area within the park, featuring elaborate Lego structures. —Tim Chester, senior digital editor

 Spring is a great time to explore the desert before the temperatures get too high.
 Few desert landscapes are as scenic as the striking red rocks of Sedona.
 The combination of endless trails (that cater to a wide range of abilities) and the charming quirkiness of a destination thought to have cosmic energy makes this outdoor playground an ideal setting for travelers of all ages.
-For a forested oasis that feels like the luxury edition of summer camp, L’Auberge de Sedona offers families a restful retreat in cozy cottages (some of which have two bedrooms).
+Enchantment Resort is a stunning oasis set within a red rock canyon with rooms ranging from spacious casitas to one- and two-bedroom suites.
+In 2020, Enchantment opened its new outdoor adventure center, Trail Center, where guests can plan hikes and mountain biking trips.
+For a forested outpost that feels like the luxury edition of summer camp, L’Auberge de Sedona offers families a restful retreat in cozy cottages (some of which have two bedrooms).
 If you like the idea of stylish rooms with killer views, make Sky Rock Inn of Sedona your family’s HQ.
 Fill up on delicious Mexican in an adorably low-key setting at Tamaliza Café, and get all the necessary carbs for hiking during breakfast at Creekside American Bistro.—M.B.

 I have never been to such a family-friendly place as Portugal.
 And it wasn’t just Lisbon or Porto that were accommodating—it was a universal welcome, from the airport queues just for families to our apartment rental (the Lisboans, with its extra-large rooms and breakfast delivered daily), our Uber drivers, and the waiter at a fancy restaurant who didn’t mind us arriving with a crying toddler in a stroller.
 Portugal even has dedicated parking spots for pregnant women.
 I highly recommend a week-long road trip from Porto to Lisbon, with an overnight in Obidos at Pestana Castelo do Obidos and a day trip to Sintra from Lisbon, to see Pena Palace.
 (Opt for the automatic car, so you don’t risk stalling out repeatedly on a steep cobbled hill in a medieval town like we did.)
 You can eat out almost everywhere with kids (even wine bars in Porto) and explore the centuries-old attractions (our toddler loved running around the courtyard and hallways of Lisbon’s Jeronimos Monastery).
 And you’ll never be at a loss for an amazing park, wherever you go. —L.D.R.